How Much Should a Contractor Spend on Marketing? [2026 Budget Guide]

 What percentage of revenue should a contractor spend on marketing?

 The proven range is 8–12% of revenue for growth-oriented contractors.
+See our breakdown of contractor lead costs by trade to understand what your specific industry should expect.
 Companies spending less than 5% typically stagnate.
 Companies at 10–15% consistently grow 20–30% year-over-year.
 The 3% vs 10% breakdown shows exactly why the math matters.

 How much is that in real dollars?